 Engineering Entrepreneurship Courses by Professor Steve Treiber, Ph.D., P.Eng., firstname.lastname@example.org

-APS1061, “Business Strategy and Intrapreneurship”, Summer short course.
+APS1061, “Business Strategy and Intrapreneurship”, Live Webinar collaborative course.
 If you want to lead a business some day this is the course for you.
-Every business executive and entrepreneur will encounter complex business problems they must solve.
+Every business executive and entrepreneur will encounter complex business problems they must urgently solve.
+COVID19, SARS and 9/11 are extreme examples of unpredictable events that can destroy a business.
 Leveraging some of the problem-solving skills that you have learned during your engineering education, this course teaches how to define, solve and communicate the solution to a complex business problem using an engineering approach.
 Each year we use an unsolved business problem published in newspapers such as the Wall Street Journal as the source of our challenge problem.
-In 2020 it is Blockchain & Business.
+In 2020 it is Facebook and Libra.

 APS1088, “Business Planning and Execution”, fall term.
-A course on how to start and run a successful Canadian business.
+A course on how to start and run a successful Canadian business that is profitable on day one.
 If your ambition is to be your own boss this is the course for you.
-The course was developed and is taught by successful Canadian entrepreneurs who imagined, built and sold their own successful businesses.
-The course materials, lectures, and assignments are based on our personal experiences and published best practices.
-The course and materials provides students with a toolkit/recipe for starting and running a successful business, and through the course project an exercise in how to do it.
+The course is developed and taught by successful Canadian entrepreneurs who imagined, built and sold at least one of their own successful businesses.
+The course materials, lectures, and assignments are based on personal experiences, published best practices and provide students with a toolkit/recipe for starting and running a successful business.
+The course project is an exercise in how to start one,"from soup to nuts".
 APS1088 course syllabus here.

 APS1035, “Technology Sales for Entrepreneurs”, fall term.
 If you are struggling with your go-to-market strategy this is the course for you.
 At some point in the careers of most engineers and scientists, find themselves needing to convince their boss, their company, their co-workers, or a client to try some new idea.
 That new idea, product or service might be so novel that there are no easy comparisons to be made to something existing and proven.